space-physics/wspr_spectrum_plot/README.rst

 .. image:: glitch_spectrum.png

-Glitches in spectrum (broadband hash) caused by dropouts on a UDP link.
+*Glitches in spectrum (broadband hash) caused by dropouts on a UDP link.*

-Interference is about -25 dB down by edge of WSPR.
+Interference is about -25 dB down by edge of the WSPR sub-band.
 That means if you're transmitting with 1 Watt (30 dBm) than the WSPR band gets pulses of hash with several milliwatts of power.

-Correspondingly, if one was transmitting with 100 Watt (50dBm), the WSPR band is getting intermittent splashes of 1 Watt of power.
+Correspondingly, if one was transmitting with 100 Watts (50dBm), the WSPR band is getting intermittent splashes of 1 Watt of power.

-Here's what the dropouts looks like in the time domain:
+Here's what the dropouts look like in the time domain:

 .. image:: time.png